How to Write the Stanford University Essays 2019-2020

-Founded just over 150 years ago, Stanford University is a private institution located in the gorgeous heart of the California Bay Area.
-The exciting buzz of start-up opportunities and entrepreneurial spirit permeates student life on campus, with the university being more STEM-focused than most east coast Ivy schools while still offering excellent humanities majors.
+Stanford University was founded in 1885 by California Senator Leland Stanford and his wife, Jane, in memory of their son Leland Jr. It’s a private institution located in the gorgeous heart of the California Bay Area.
+The exciting buzz of start-up opportunities and entrepreneurial spirit permeates student life on campus, with an impressive offering of excellent STEM and humanities majors.

-Stanford has become America’s most selective university, with an admissions rate of 4.29% for the most recent class of 2022.
-Other defining aspects include its status as the second largest campus in the world with over 8,000 acres, its undergraduate enrollment of 7,000 students, and its ranking as #3 in the nation by Forbes in 2018.
+Other defining aspects include its status as the second largest campus in the world with over 8,000 acres, its undergraduate enrollment of 7,000 students, and its ranking as #2 in the nation by Forbes in 2019.

 Stanford’s freshman application asks students to respond to 7 different short questions and 4 relatively longer essay questions as part of their admissions process.
-CollegeVine is here to provide detailed tips and examples to help you approach the 2018-2019 Stanford application essays.
+CollegeVine is here to provide detailed tips and examples to help you approach Stanford’s supplemental essays.

 How to Write the Stanford University Essays